rafael-santiago/kryptos/doc/MANUAL.md

 ## Avoiding RAM swap

 Sometimes you need to hold (for short periods of time) sensible data into RAM.
-In this case, a swap would be harmful because it would leak data for a smart attacker.
+In this case, a swap would be harmful because it would leak data to a smart attacker.
 There is a way of avoiding those cumbersome swaps.

 You need to call ``kryptos_avoid_ram_swap()``.
 After this call all allocated memory with ``kryptos_newseg`` will stay in RAM without being swapped to disk.